-What is Strata?
+What Is Strata?

-This dish is so low maintenance, that it literally needs a nap.
+This dish is so low maintenance, that it literally needs a nap!

-Strata is The Perfect Brunch for Entertaining
+Strata Is the Perfect Brunch for Entertaining

-When you have guests to feed and want something easy yet impressive and delicious, ham & cheese strata is your answer.
+When you have guests to feed and want something easy yet impressive and delicious, ham & Swiss cheese strata is your answer.
 It’s perfect for entertaining and here’s why:

 - No pre-cooking anything.
 You can buy bread and pre-cooked ham from the store.
 Or use leftover ham if you’ve got it in the fridge.